BRITE-REU/programming-workshops/source/workshops/05_visualization/intro.rst

-While science is often thought of as simply running experiments and processing results, communicating those results is one of the most important steps.
+While science is often thought of as simply running experiments and processing results, communicating those results is one of the most important steps!
 Data visualization is a pivotal step that not only aids in processing results, but also communicating key take aways.
 However, not all visualizations are created equal, and poor visualizations may obscure or even mislead important findings.

-While not exhaustive, here are few guidelines to consider when making visualizations.
+While not exhaustive, here are few guidelines to consider when making
+visualizations:

 Pick the Correct Plot to Represent Your Data
 --------------------------------------------

-It is important to pick the plot that best represents the data, and supports conclusions that are
+It is important to pick the plot that best represents the data, and supports conclusions.

 Plotting Only Summary Statistics May Lead to Incorrect Conclusions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~